 The First World Forum for Peace (Generations in the heart of Peace), was held from 30 September to 2 October 2011, at Palazzo dei Congressi, in Lugano.

 Promoted by: Culture Ticino Network Association.

 1. World Forum: 1st Edition

-The “Generations in the heart of Peace: from Ticino to the World” World Forum, ended on 2 October, with a great success, leaving Culture Ticino Network and its team very satisfied.
+“Generations in the heart of Peace: from Ticino to the World” World Forum, ended on 2nd October, with great success and having Culture Ticino Network and its team very satisfied.

 The World Forum offered to its participants three days rich of cultural activities and performances: besides five scheduled round tables, all the attendees had the possibility to assist to numerous video-projections, related to peace and others intercultural issues, and to visit a paint exhibition (whose paintings were later sold for solidarity purposes by “Associazione pittori e scultori ticinesi”), and many NGO’s stands.

 2. Friday, 30 September, 2011: the World Forum’s opening

 The World Forum opening party was held on Friday, 30 September 2011, with Margherita Maffeis, Founding President of Culture Ticino Network, greeting all the guests.
 Thereafter, Tibetan singer Dechen Shak-Dagsay offered an astonishing performance, followed by the folkloristic music band Balkan Lovers.
 The climax of the evening, however, came with Angelo Branduardi, well-known Italian singer and songwriter who, after the concert, spent some time with his fans.

 3. Saturday, 1 October, 2011